 More about Anna:

-Anna lives in Dallas with her husband Steve and two daughters, and works in risk management and compliance for a large bank.
+Anna lives in Dallas with her husband, Steve, and two daughters.
+She works in risk management and compliance for a large bank.
 Anna is also on the Board of The Ruth Cheatham Foundation – a non-profit that supports teens who have fought or are fighting cancer and provides scholarships and support for college.

-Anna and Steve suffered 5 agonizing years of infertility, which included a mixture of medications, IUIs, IVF cycles, a miscarriage at 8 weeks and the loss of a daughter at 24.5 weeks as a result of early onset pre-eclampsia and HELLP syndrome.
+Anna and Steve suffered five agonizing years of infertility, which included a mixture of medications, IUIs, IVF cycles, a miscarriage at eight weeks, and the loss of a daughter at 24.5 weeks as a result of early onset pre-eclampsia and HELLP syndrome.

 Following this, they began exploring alternative options, including domestic infant adoption and surrogacy.
 While Anna and Steve found success through surrogacy, they are aware that not everyone battling with infertility has the same happy ending that they did.